CIHR-CMAJ Top Canadian Achievements in Health Research Awards

 the effectiveness of various programs to reduce smoking around the

-- Dr. Bob Litchfield, of the
+- Dr. Bob Litchfield, of the University of Western Ontario, for a

 ground-breaking study of patients with arthritic knees, proving that